 Calculating the ARV of a property can help to reduce the risk of losing money when flipping houses as an investor.

 A proper ARV calculation will give real estate investors an idea of what to expect.

-It’s important to keep in mind that there are limitations to the ARV of a property.
+It’s important to keep in mind that there are limitations to ARV real estate.

 Changes in the Market

-If housing market conditions suddenly change while a real estate investor is in the middle of a project, the ARV will most likely change too.
+If housing market conditions suddenly change while a real estate investor is in the middle of a project, the ARV real estate will most likely change too.

 The true ARV of a property is what someone else is willing to pay for it, and the price is determined by the market.
 The real estate investor determining the ARV does not set the price according to his or her determination.